-Spin Your Dwindling Advertising Budget Into A PR Dynamo
+Spin Your Shrinking Advertising Budget Into A PR Dynamo

 Better Marketing Value for Less Money

-Gates was one of the few software geniuses of his era who also understood the differences between advertising and public relations, and was able to maximize both to his company's favor.
-But with performance-based PR agencies, companies don't need a Gates-sized bankroll to capitalize on the power of PR.
-In fact, they can start with about $3,500 for a standard national radio campaign.
+Bill Gates was also one of the few software geniuses of his era who understood the differences between advertising and public relations, and he balanced the interplay between both to benefit his company.

-At the end of the day, companies can't survive the lean times without a steady stream of customers coming to their doorsteps, and PR can deliver them without busting the bank.
+To sum up, companies can't expect to survive lean times without a steady stream of leads and customers coming to their door, and PR can deliver both without breaking the bank.

-Marsha Friedman is the CEO of Event Management Services, Inc., a performance-based public relations firm headquartered in Clearwater, FL for the raw data for this story.
+Thanks to Marsha Friedman, the CEO of Event Management Services, Inc., a performance-based public relations firm headquartered in Clearwater, FL for the raw data for this story.

 Related Business News